mennamamdouh/Big-Data-Solution-for-Q-Retail-Company/README.md

 ## About our Customer

-Q Company, specializing in retail, operates branches across various regions and utilizes an E-commerce platform.
+__Q Company__, specializing in retail, operates branches across various regions and utilizes an E-commerce platform.
 It needs to build a data pipeline to manage its day-to-day operations.
-The pipeline manages the data sources, data ingestion, transformation and processing, and serving layers using big data tools such as Apache Spark and Apache Hive.
+The pipeline manages the data sources, data ingestion, transformation and processing, and serving layers using big data tools such as *Apache Spark* and *Apache Hive*.

 ---